TheJake289781/RBLX-playername-stat-thing/README.md

 made by me

-make a script in the ServerScriptService and put the script inside take the script from the repository itselfe so you can copy paste that or just "Look at it intencly"
+make a script in the ServerScriptService and put the script inside take the script from the repository itselfelf so you can copy paste that or just "Look at it intencly"

 yeah goodbye now lol